Dashboard

 - Arguments and result as formatted JSON.

-- Error details for failed runs.
+- Error details for failed runs, with per-attempt stack traces.

 Lists all scheduler nodes with their last heartbeat, running job count, and registered jobs.